Sepaku

-Sepaku (/id/) is a district of Penajam North Paser Regency, East Kalimantan, Indonesia.
+Sepaku (/id/) is an administrative district (kecamatan) of Penajam North Paser Regency, East Kalimantan, Indonesia.
 As of 2024, it was inhabited by 41,677 people, an increase from 40,322 people in 2023 and 39,738 people in 2022, and currently has the total area of 1,172.36 km^{2}.
-It was split off from Penajam on 11 June 1996.
 Its district seat is located at the village of Tengin Baru.

-Sepaku is notable for being the site of the future national capital of Nusantara, although the local government claimed that only 10% to 20% of the current total area is being included.
+Sepaku was split off from Penajam on 11 June 1996, and the district has been designated as the site of the future national capital of Nusantara, although the local government once claimed that it would only consist of around 10% to 20% of the current total area.

 Etymology

 According to the website of the Sukaraja village, Sepaku (and also the eponymous urban village of Sepaku) is named after the abundance of ferns (paku) in that district.

 History

-Sepaku was originally inhabited by Balik people (a subgroup of Paser people), who migrated from neighbouring Balikpapan (Tanjung Gonggot).
+Sepaku was originally inhabited by the Balik people (a subgroup of the Paser people), who migrated from neighbouring Balikpapan (Tanjung Gonggot).

-Before its establishment in its current form, Sepaku was known for being a destination for transmigrants, mostly of Javanese ethnicity, with the land established in 1968 by a gubernatorial decree.
+Before its establishment in its current form, Sepaku was known for being a destination for transmigrants, mostly of the Javanese ethnicity, with the land established in 1968 by a gubernatorial decree.
 Its settlement started on 26 August 1975 at the village of Sepaku I (now Bukit Raya), and ended in 1984 at Semoi III (now Sukomulyo).
 Along with Penajam (then known as Balikpapan Seberang), it was part of Balikpapan until 1987.
 Another transmigration programs occurred in 1991 and 1998.

 On 11 June 1996, following the enactment of the government regulation number 38, Sepaku was formed from the northern parts of Penajam, along with the formation of 12 others in East and North Kalimantan.
 Its formation was inaugurated on 25 September 1996 by then East Kalimantan governor H. Muhammad Ardans.
 On 5 March 1999, seven numbered villages were renamed by a gubernatorial decree, and only one (Semoi II or Semoi Dua) currently retains its name: